 Now here’s where the revelation thing comes in…

 I have seen at least a dozen different religious types…usually with bible in tow…walk up to my front door, full of the holy spirit and determined to win a convert for their particular god or version thereof, only to stop, read my little sign, then turn and quietly depart.

-The only answer possible is that not a single one of them had nearly as much faith in their god and his powers as they would have others believe.
+It really didn’t take too much thought to come to the realization the only answer possible is that not a single one of them had nearly as much faith in their god and his powers as they would have others believe.
 When the best opportunity they’d ever had to prove everything they claim about their god presented itself they faltered, unwilling to put their faith to a real test.